pytorch/rl/docs/source/reference/trainers.rst

 - **Data processing** hooks update a tensordict of data.
 Hooks :obj:`__call__` method should accept a :obj:`TensorDict` object as input and update it given some strategy.
-  Examples of such hooks include Replay Buffer extension, data normalization (including normalization constants update) and such.
+  Examples of such hooks include Replay Buffer extension (:obj:`ReplayBufferTrainer.extend`), data normalization (including normalization constants update), data subsampling (:doc:`BatchSubSampler`) and such.

 - **Logging** hooks take a batch of data presented as a :obj:`TensorDict` and write in the logger some information retrieved from that data.
 Examples include the :obj:`Recorder` hook, the reward